mjwhite8119/FRCTraining/Romi/romiSubsystems.md

         m_diffDrive.arcadeDrive(xaxisSpeed, zaxisRotate);
       }

 Other procedures in the Drivetrain class will take care of resetting and reading the wheel encoders.
 It'll also translate the wheel encoder values into distances, as explained in the [Pose Estimation](../Concepts/OptimalEstimation/odometry) module.
+Also checkout [Using the WPILib Classes to Drive your Robot](https://docs.wpilib.org/en/stable/docs/software/actuators/wpi-drive-classes.html?highlight=speedcontroller#multi-motor-differentialdrive-with-speedcontrollergroups) for more information on implementing a drive train in FRC.

 ## RomiGyro Subsystem
 The RomiGyro subsystem reads values from its gyro in order to perform [Pose Estimation](../Concepts/OptimalEstimation/odomety).
 The raw data that comes from gyros is very complex and difficult to intepret.
 The RomiGyro subsystem translates the data into simple angles and rates-of-turn that are much easier to understand.